Is Limescale Harmful? (Plus How to Get Rid of It!)

 Regardless of how harmless limescale is to your health, you’ll probably want to at least clean up the nasty white deposits it leaves behind.
 The best way to remove limescale is to prevent it from forming in the first place.
 The most effective way to do this is with a water softener.

 Water softeners work by passing hard water through resin beads.
-These beads contain positively charged ions which latch onto the negative components of minerals your water contains, effectively removing them.
+These beads contain positively charged ions that latch onto the negative components of minerals your water contains, effectively removing them.

 Not only will you prevent the cause of limescale in your home and avoid having to purchase limescale remover, but you’ll also enjoy the benefits of soft water: